Designing Data Products

 The output ports define the format and consumption protocol in which data can be exposed.
 For example, the output port can be a database table, file, API, or visualizations.

-• The data schema part describes attributes, data types, constraints, and relationships to other elements in the data unit (e.g functional dependencies)
+- The data model part describes attributes, data types, constraints, and relationships to other elements in the data unit (e.g., functional dependencies)

 This building block describes the input data for the future data product.
 The input ports are receiving mechanism for data that will constitute the data product.
 The input ports define the format and protocol in which data can be read.
 We distinguish here between operational source systems and other data products, which might be either internal or coming from other domains.